gnasses/GitHubLab/README.md

 ## Typical Developer Workflow
 This section describes the profcess of a typical development workflow to collaborate on a common code repository with basic code control and features of GitHub

-### Issues
+### Issues/Assigments
 An issue is simple an identification of a problem in the code, or a desired enhancement that someone wants developers to work on.
 Just becasue an issue is identified, does not mean that it will be worked on.
 It is up to the product/repo owner(s) or the development team to determine the priority of work and even if an issue will be addressed at all.
 Sometimes just an explanation and comment are all that are required for an issue to be close.

 For this example, an issue is created for the intentional misspelling on teh first line of the README.md in this repo.
+An issue is created by clicking the Issues menu near the top of the repo page.
+A title is required, and a description is optional, but is best practice.

 `issue image here`

+If there is a development team collaborating on issues, the issue may be assigned to an individual so that the team knows who is responsible to fix the problem, or to make the enhancement.

+`assignment image here`

 ### Pull Request
 Above, the branch creation and pull request processes is described to incorporate the branch.
 The typical developer workflow is similar, however a best practice for shared development is to have each pull request related to an issue logged in the repo.
 In the description for the pull request, you would add the text `fixes #1` to link the request to issue #1.
 If the pull request is approved and the branch merged into `main` then GitHub will automatically close the issue and link to which pull request fixed the issue.
 Best practive is also to delete the branch for a particular feature once it is merged into `main`.